Oubayda-Khayata/booking-scheduler/README.md

 ## About

-This project is the backend of Appointemnt Scheduler System.
+This project is the backend of Appointment Scheduler System.
 Please see this **[demo](https://oubayda.npplusplus.com)**